isomerpages/singapore-customs-old/_about-us/03-trade-security-in-singapore.md

 This is in line with Singapore Customs’ pro-enterprise regulatory approach.

-Visit [this page](https://singapore-customs-staging.netlify.app/businesses/customs-schemes-licences-framework/trade-first) for more information on our schemes and licences
+Visit [this page](https://singapore-customs-staging.netlify.app/businesses/customs-schemes-licences-framework/trade-first) for more information on our schemes and licences.

 ## Singapore’s Freeport